S1mplik/Face-Photo-Recognizer/README.md

 ## How it works:
 System using [face_recognition](https://github.com/ageitgey/face_recognition) and [speech_recognition](https://github.com/Uberi/speech_recognition).
 First program load database.
 Your database are on Images and ImageAtendace folders.
 You can editing folders.
-If program finish encoding activate camera and detection comformity with your images.
+If program finish encoding activate camera and detection conformity with your images.
 Of cource if system detected comformity with Elon Musk enable voice assistant on 100 lines.